 Once installed, stone window sills will beautify the home interior for decades.
 They do not fade, require only an occasional polishing, and can serve as the starting point for redecoration ideas.
 Depending on the color and texture chosen, the sill acts as a secondary room accent, one that is complemented by lighter, darker, or neutral shades for the rest of the walls, floor and furnishings.

-Homeowners are more conscious that ever before about the unpredictability of the real estate market.
+Homeowners are more conscious than ever before about the unpredictability of the real estate market.
 Every little thing that can be used to increase the home’s appraisal value should be considered when it comes to new construction.
 A home that contains natural stone is a home worth more than one that does not.

 Choosing the Perfect Stone Material